ClaudiuChelcea/Algorithms-Analysis/README.md

 # Algorithm-Analysis
-Repository for the "Algorithm Analysis" course.
+Repository for the "Algorithms Analysis" course.